 We provide a few simple behavioral guidelines that lay the groundwork for this culture.
 We ask that if you visit our event, you treat one another with these in mind.

-Remember that Dev Night is an all-ages space.
+Remember that Philly Game Mechanics hosts events for all-ages.
 It’s important to be aware of your audience and give people the opportunity to opt-out of participating in a showcase or an event.

-Remember that everyone has the right to bring their ideas to Dev Night.
+Remember that everyone has the right to bring their ideas to Philly Game Mechanics.
 We are interested in what everyone is working on, and we want to get to know them.
 Regardless of age, race, gender, or orientation, always be respectful, friendly and encouraging to fellow community members.
+This includes both physical and virtual meeting spaces.

 We have the huge privilege of meeting in various places around Philadelphia, including the coworking space at Indy Hall.
 Our ability to keep a good relationship with our hosts depends on you.
 Always clean up after yourself and be careful with borrowed equipment, furniture, and general surroundings.